 Other nearby markers.
-At least 8 other markers are within 17 miles of this marker, measured as the crow flies.
-Zion's Camp March (within shouting distance of this marker); Millstones Long in the Service of Pioneers (within shouting distance of this marker); American Revolution War Memorial - Edgar County Illinois (about 300 feet away, measured in a direct line); One of The Original Milestones (# 93) (approx. 6.7 miles Grandview Township Veterans Honor Roll (approx. 9.4 miles away); One of The Original Milestones (# 97) (approx. 10.9 miles away); Fancher Pony Truss Bridge (approx. 13.2 miles away); Ernie Pyle - - Home (approx. 17.1 miles away in Indiana).
+At least 8 other markers are within 15 miles of this marker, measured as the crow flies.
+Zion's Camp March (within shouting distance of this marker); Millstones Long in the Service of Pioneers (within shouting distance of this marker); American Revolution War Memorial - Edgar County Illinois (about 300 feet away, One of The Original Milestones (# 93) (approx. 6.7 miles away); Grandview Township Veterans Honor Roll (approx. 9.4 miles away); One of The Original Milestones (# 97) (approx. 10.9 miles away); Fancher Pony Truss Bridge (approx. 13.2 miles away); Thy Wonderous Story, Illinois (approx. 14.9 miles away).
 Touch for a list and map of all markers in Paris.

 Also see . . .

 1. The REAL Lincoln Highway.
 Is the "leading authority" on Abraham Lincoln's trail as he and his fellow lawyers worked on the Illinois Eighth Judicial District of 1847 - 1859.
 See Map and History of the special Marker Series written by Guy Fraker.
 Over more than four hundred miles of Illinois were traveled by Lincoln and his fellow Lawyers per journey around the Circuit by horse and buggy.
 For students and 'they that seek' a better understanding of life in the 1860's - - this is indeed a Historical trip through the heart-land of America on the roads of Illinois.
 (Submitted on September 1, 2008, by Al Wolf of Veedersburg, Indiana.)

 2. All the County-Seat Markers. . . in order of Lincoln's travels through them along (Submitted on October 10, 2008.)